Jörgen Elofsson: Work with Kelly Clarkson

 In 2002, he co-wrote the winning song, "A Moment Like This", for the inaugural season of American Idol, won by Kelly Clarkson.
 It became Jörgen's first #1 on the Billboard Hot 100.

 On February 8, 2012, he could celebrate his second one, co-writing Clarkson's "Stronger (What Doesn't Kill You)".
 It remained at #1 for two weeks, dropped a few positions the third week, only to return to the top spot seven days later, which makes it her longest-running number one single in the US.

 Kelly Clarkson also set a new US list record with "Stronger", by topping the Billboard Hot 100, Country Songs, Adult Contemporary, Adult Pop Songs and Dance/Club Play Songs charts.
 On December 5, 2013, it was announced his co-written "Stronger (What Doesn't Kill You)" was Grammy Award nominated for Song of the Year.
 Further more, Clarkson's album Stronger turned out being nominated in three other categories; Best Pop Vocal Album, Record of the Year and Best Pop Solo Performance.

-Album A with Agnetha Fältskog
+Work with Agnetha Fältskog

 On May 13, 2013, Jörgen released A which is the fifth English language studio album by Swedish recording artist Agnetha Fältskog, formerly a member of the group ABBA.
 It is her twelfth studio album overall.
 Jörgen wrote or co-wrote every song on the album and co-produced the album with Peter Nordahl.

 Elofsson told author Paul Stenning that year: "I love it when I can get really close to an artist, like I've done with Agnetha.
 She truly made me a better writer just because she made me try much harder."

+On 31 August 2023, the song Where Do We Go From Here produced and written by Elofsson and Kamilla Bayrak was released, from A+, a 'reimagining' of the album 2013 album.
+The album was released October 13, 2023.